ChatterjeeAyan/AI-Bind/README.md

 ## Hardware set-up for AI-Bind

 We trained and tested all our models via a server on the Google Cloud Platform with a Intel Broadwell CPU and NVIDIA Tesla T4 GPU(s).
 Python version used in AI-Bind is 3.6.6.
+CUDA version used is 9.0.

 ## Using requirements file